maheshrijal/notes/docs/AWS/ec2.md

 - Copying an unencrypted snapshot allows encryption.
 - Snapshot of encrypted volumes are encrytped.
 - Any snapshot created forom a non-encrypted volume is not encrypted.
 But can be encrypted with copy function.
+- Each volume uses 1 unique DEK.
+Snapshots & future volumes created from the snapshot use the same DEK
+- Can't change a volume to NOT be encrypted once it is encrypted
+- OS is not aware of the encryption.
+Hence no performance loss

 ### EFS - Elastic File System.